jyablonski/Financial-Loan-Data-Analysis/README.md

 This is the distribution of all loans handed out by LendingClub in this dataset.
 They range from $1000 to $40,000, with the average being $15,047 and the median being $12,900.

 ![employmentHistory6](https://user-images.githubusercontent.com/16946556/92037353-7d99e800-ed26-11ea-9ac5-4e4c84c42dec.png)

-The only meaningful insight to derive from employment history is that loan amounts are typically lower if the borrower doesn't provide an employment history.
-Borrowers with 10+ years of work experience typically have a higher loan amount, but that's the only group that sees a difference.
+The only meaningful insight to derive from employment history is that loan amounts are typically lower if the borrower doesn't provide an employment history (NA).
+Borrowers with 10+ years of work experience typically are given a higher loan amount, but that's the only group that sees a noticeable difference.

 ![gradebreakdown](https://user-images.githubusercontent.com/16946556/92037354-7e327e80-ed26-11ea-9452-975e1caa6aa9.png)

 Here is a basic informal table where you can see the breakdown of the average statistics by the Grade type of the consumer.
 Interest rate, loan amount, and average term of the loan all increase as the Grade declines.
 The default term length for a loan is 3 years, LendingClub charges higher fees and interest rates if a borrower tries getting a 5 year loan.
 The table kind of gives you an idea of how LendingClub's proprietary grading system works.

 ![LoanAmounts2](https://user-images.githubusercontent.com/16946556/92037357-7e327e80-ed26-11ea-8d6c-1069a46e07f0.png)